Ph.D., University of Chicago, History.

 Russian, Polish (fluent).

-Old Church Slavonic, Middle Russian, Belorussian, Ukrainian, Bulgarian, German, Spanish (reading ability).
+Old Church Slavonic, Middle Russian, Belorussian, Ukrainian, Lithuanian, French, German, Spanish, Portuguese (reading ability).

 Modern Arabic, Classical Hebrew, and Latin (introductory study).

-Early Modern Russian, Ukrainian, and Polish Social, Administrative, Political, and Military History.
+Early Modern Russian, Ukrainian, and Polish Social, Administrative, Military, and Political History to 1750.

 Northern Rus', Russia, 800-1500.